bootcoder/ENV_Scratch_Setup/osx-setup.md

   4. Drag the Spectacle app into the applications folder
   5. Use ‘spotlight’ to open spectacle for the first time
     - cmd + spacebar to open spotlight
-    - type spectacle hit return when you see it autopopulated
+    - type spectacle hit return when you see it auto-populated
   6. Choose open
   7. Choose open system preferences
   8. Click the lock in the lower left